matthewsaum/iRODS-DMF-Archive/README.md

  Author- Matthew Saum (SURFsara)

  License Copyright 2017 SURFsara BV

+ Non-code files (markdown and so) are protected by the Creative Commons CC-BY license.

  Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at